Updated for 2026

 Social apps on Android sort into a few practical buckets, and knowing which one you actually need saves a lot of trial and error.
 There are third-party clients that put a lighter, calmer face on a network you already use.
 There are helper and utility tools that fix one specific annoyance the main app refuses to fix.
 And there are full social networks in their own right, including the privacy-first and decentralized ones.

 The important thing to understand in 2026 is that third-party clients only survive where the network lets them.
 They are alive and genuinely good on open-protocol networks: Mastodon and the wider Fediverse run on ActivityPub, and Bluesky runs on the AT Protocol, and both welcome outside apps.
 A few readers still work on closed networks under narrow terms, like a Reddit app that is exempt from API fees because of an accessibility designation, or one that moved to a subscription to cover the cost.
 But on the big closed networks the door is shut.
-X cut off free API access in 2023 and now runs a paid, pay-per-use API, so the classic Twitter clients people remember are dead, and the official app is the only working option.
+X cut off free API access in 2023 and now runs a paid, pay-per-use API, so the classic Twitter clients people remember are dead, and the official app is the only full client left.
+The one survivor is the read-only route: a maintained viewer like Squawker still covers reading without an account, with real caveats.
 Instagram is the same story: it closed its public API years ago and tightened the rest, so the so-called third-party Instagram apps you see are unofficial mods or scrapers that break the rules and can get you banned.
 If you are hunting for a lighter X or Instagram app, save yourself the search.
 It does not exist in a safe form.

 Helper tools cover scheduling, posting, downloading your own content, and crossposting between networks.
 Bridging your Fediverse and Bluesky accounts so one post reaches both is a real thing you can do now, through services built for exactly that.
 And the full-network bucket reflects where a lot of people have been heading: away from X and toward Bluesky, which has passed forty million registered accounts, and Mastodon, which has under a million active users.